Refine: Analysis

 Traffic volumes drop significantly as the street moves south, where the street functions more like a typical urban roadway.
 At Commercial Street, traffic drops by over 70%.
 This change in volumes provides opportunities to “right-size'“ the street design to match the traffic and more urban context.

-There is a sidewalk on at least one side of Franklin Street for its entire length, but the discontinuity of sidewalks and the distance between and across street crossings makes walking its full length difficult.
-There are currently no bicycle facilities.
+In terms of multi-modal infrastructure, there is a sidewalk on at least one side of Franklin Street for its entire length, but the discontinuity of sidewalks and the large distances between and across street crossings makes walking its full length difficult.
+There are currently no bicycle facilities on Franklin Street.